MultiQC/MultiQC/docs/markdown/ai/index.md

 In addition to summaries during report generation, MultiQC can also create summaries dynamically in reports.
 This can be useful as the person viewing a report is often different to the person who generated it.
 Summaries can be generated on demand, when needed.

+The AI toolbox and _Summarize_ buttons are shown by default in all reports.
+To prevent this, run MultiQC with the `--no-ai` flag.
+This can be done on a per-user basis by selecting _Remove AI buttons_ in the _AI Provider_ dropdown in the AI toolbox.

 Summaries generated in reports are _ephemeral_ - that is, they are not saved in the HTML.
 If you generate a summary and share the report then others will not see it.